Italy referendum: What's next?

 "Electoral law will be used to somewhat defuse the risk of a Five Star Movement victory in the next election," says Piccoli.

 "[These calls are] more about the claims that they won yesterday and that it is a major defeat for Renzi so the next step is an early election.
-But we know that early election won't happen until electoral system is changed and this will take months, not weeks."
+But we know that (an) early election won't happen until the electoral system is changed and this will take months, not weeks."

-Whatever shorthand word the media settles on, the stage is slowly being set for a battle over Italy's place in the European Union.

-Far-right parties such as M5S will take the opportunity in the coming months to call for Italy's exit from the European Union.
+Whatever shorthand word the media settles on -- Itexit, Quitaly or Italexit -- the stage is slowly being set for a battle over Italy's place in the European Union.
+Far-right parties operating in Italy, such as M5S and LN, will want to capitalize on the momentum of a "no" referendum victory, and call for Italy's exit from the eurozone repeatedly in the coming months.

-And while Renzi's referendum loss hands Italy's EU skeptics a stronger mandate, Piccoli says that it's not enough yet.
+And while Renzi's reforms proposal loss hands Italy's EU skeptics a stronger mandate, it's not yet enough, says Piccoli, director of research at Teneo Intelligence.

 "This was a vote against Renzi so it shouldn't be read as a vote against the euro, against the establishment," he says.
 "It is clear that the alarm bells have gone off in Italy now ...
 There is going to be a certain sense of alarmism but this is not a vote that will necessarily change the projection of Italy in the short term."

+The result will certainly embolden Italy's two important opposition movements, M5S and NL, which are both explicitly euroskeptic, explains Chris Bickerton, a lecturer at Cambridge University and author of "The European Union: A Citizen's Guide."
+But actually tabling a vote on Italy's inclusion in the eurozone is still a long way off.

+"It's pretty far-fetched as an immediate possibly," he tells CNN.
+Instead, Bickerton says, people in Italy are now much more open to voting for parties which themselves run on a much more euroskeptic platform.